 It’s about to get really honest in this post folks, and it’s one I’ve been wanting to share for a while.
 For all of the people out there struggling with skins issues, this post is for you.
 I’m taking you on a little journey on my issues with acne and how I finally found some peace.
 It wasn’t just a breakout or two for me – it was painful, never-ending cystic acne that I dealt with for years.
 With summer pretty much here, I thought now would be the perfect time to write this post.

 This is from someone who has tried everything – and I mean everything.
 From Differin, Duac, Proactiv, every over-the-counter and prescription gel, pill, cream you can think of – and last but not least, the joy that is Accutane – I went through seemingly everything.
 Some medications worked for a few months; some made my skin problems worse with irritation.
 But nothing was ever consistent and I constantly felt defeated.
-While it may be hard to believe that this camera hog used to hate taking pictures, it’s true.
+While it may be hard to believe that I, a self-proclaimed camera hog, once hated taking pictures, it’s very true.
 I was so nervous before taking a photo or going out for the night because of my skin.
 This went on from grade school, to high school, college and even after graduation.

-I pretty much destroyed my body in college.
-From horrible eating habits (pokey stix at 2am are a good idea in theory…), lack of exercise and the lifestyle I was living, my physical and emotional well-being definitely reflected the health choices I was and was not making.
+Which brings me to college – I pretty much destroyed my body in college.
+From horrible eating habits (pokey stix at 2am are a good idea in theory…), lack of exercise and the lifestyle I was living, my physical, mental and emotional well-being definitely reflected the health choices I was and was not making (that’s a story for another time).
 My skin went through so many ups and downs, and in turn, I did as well.
 I was self-conscious and embarrassed.
 I thought surely after I graduated college, things would improve with my skin.
 NOPE.
 It was still pretty darn awful.
 And I thought acne was supposed to stop after high school!
-As much as I am confident in my own skin, my acne held me back.
+As much as I am confident in my own skin, my acne held me back in many ways.

 - Cutting out dairy